ngolebiewski/CS50SQL-final-project-ng/studio_artist/DESIGN.md

 * `title`, title of artwok as `TEXT`.
 * `size`, size of artwok as `TEXT`, i.e. 8" x 10" (" = inches).
 * `year`, year artwork was made as `INTEGER`.
-* NOTE: `media` via a `JOIN TABLE` as can be multiple media types i.e. watercolor, pen & ink, pencil all on the same artowrk.
+* NOTE: `mediums` via a `JOIN TABLE` as can be multiple media types i.e. watercolor, pen & ink, pencil all on the same artowrk.
 Therefore not
-* `main_img_url`, `TEXT` field that is a Uniform Resource Locator link poitning to the main image file of the artwork.
+* `image_url`, `TEXT` field that is a Uniform Resource Locator link poitning to the main image file of the artwork.
+* `description`, `TEXT` describes artwork, or any notes that should be displayed along with the image.
 * `department`, borrowing this classifier from the Met Museum, to link to another table with each main classifier of an artwork, such as 'painting' or 'film' or 'photography', as a top level taxonomy, as opposed to the multiple possibilities of `media`.
 Represent as an `INTEGER` with the `FOREIGN KEY` constraint applied.
 * `series`, like `department`, can put an artwork within a `series` for classifying with an end use to produce useful sections on a website.
 For example, Picasso's blue period is a series, or for me, "Chinatown Paintings" or "Drawing-a-Day".
 Limit to one series.
 Represent as an `INTEGER` with the `FOREIGN KEY` constraint applied.
 * `sold`, boolean True/False, represented as an `INTEGER`, 0/1.
 Will connect to a buyer table.
 * `price`, `OPTIONAL/NULLABLE`, `NUMERIC` to allow for decimal points in currency.
 Reflects the price of the artwork.
 Can be optional if work is not for sale.

+LIMITATION: Add a join table and an images table for additional images so an artwork can have multiple photos associated with it. i.e. a closeup, or on a gallery wall.

 IN A LATER EDITION:
 * `additional_artist`, `NULLABLE/OPTIONAL`, For collaborators on an artwork to be represented as an `INTEGER` connecting to the artist `id`.
 NOTE: In a future version use a join table to create the option for multiple collaborators.
 Choosing not to add that in now as it would be a needless complication for querying the artists of an artwork.
 Add to a later version of database.